RimuEirnarn/RimuEirnarn/README.md

 ## Introduction (and a note)

-RimuEirnarn/ArchaentNakasaki is a young person that learns to code and writing.
+RimuEirnarn/ArchaentNakasaki is a young person that learns to code and write.
 They like games and certain animes.

 As they're wandering outside, they shall back with bliss.

-**Note**: I'm a first year vocational highschool student (roughly translated), so i may not be able to respond quickly or make some good code.
+**Note**: I'm a first-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.

 ## Statistics